LightSquared gains breathing space with Inmarsat payment

 The payments from LightSquared have bolstered Inmarsat's revenues against a slowdown in its core shipping business and less use of its services by the military.

-An Inmarsat spokesman said it had recognized $154 million from the LightSquared deal over the last two years, and following Friday's agreement it had "a high degree of confidence" it would be able to recognizes a further $325 million.
+An Inmarsat spokesman said it had recognised $154 million (95 million pounds) from the LightSquared deal over the last two years, and following Friday's agreement it had "a high degree of confidence" it would be able to recognise a further $325 million (201 million pounds).